jevuu/the-elder-bar/README.md

-# The Elder Bar
+# The Elder Bar Reloaded

-The Elder Bar is an addon for Elder Scrolls Online.
+The Elder Bar Reloaded is an addon for Elder Scrolls Online.
 This addon adds an information bar on the screen, chocked full of information gadgets that update in real-time.
 The gadgets can be placed on the bar in any order and there are lots of options to configure each one.
-Last, but not least, the bar can also indicate when in combat.
+Last but not least, the bar can also indicate when in combat.

-# Features
+## Features

 * The Elder Bar can be unlocked, dragged, and dropped wherever you'd like it.
 You can assign a hotkey to lock/unlock the bar.
 * Individual gadgets can be unlocked, dragged, and dropped in any order.
 You can assign a hotkey to lock/unlock the gadgets.